phuchonguyen/PhucHNg.github.io/_posts/2018-01-17-health-data.md

 <br> \#\#\#\#A closer look at prevelance for measures of chronic diseases

-Since 500 Cities data set records prevelance of 27 measures of chronic diseases related to three categories: health outcomes, prevention, and unhealthy behaviors.`tbls("measureDesp", display="cite")` shows the ID, description, and category of each measure.
+Since 500 Cities data set records prevelance of 27 measures of chronic diseases related to three categories: health outcomes, prevention, and unhealthy behaviors.`r tbls("measureDesp", display="cite")` shows the ID, description, and category of each measure.

 Table 4: Health measures' IDs, descriptions and categories